 In 1966, Roberta Gibb hid behind a bush at the start of the Boston Marathon, sneaking into the field and finishing the race in an unofficial time of 3:21:25.
 She was the first woman known to complete the arduous Boston course.
 Gibb had been inspired to run by the return of her race entry with a note saying that women were not physically capable of running a marathon.
 (Ref 1)

-And women continued running, forcing more and more races to include women!
+And women continued running pushing more and more races to include women!

 Brands like Avon joined hands and organized international women Marathons.
 Women were setting new records and breaking them.
 Years went by!